Travelling with your visa

 UWE Bristol's sponsor licence permits the Immigration Advice Service to assist with UK student visas and closely related matters.
 Other types of UK visa, and visas for other countries, are outside our remit, and we will signpost external specialist advice if students require detailed guidance.

 What is the Schengen visa scheme?

-If you are a non-European Economic Area (EEA) national and want to visit mainland Europe, a Schengen visa lets you visit many countries on one visa.
-It's different to your student visa.
+If you are a non-European Economic Area (EEA) national and want to travel elsewhere in Europe, a Schengen visa lets you visit many countries on one visa.
+It's different from your student visa.

 - The Schengen visa scheme lets you visit 26 countries using only one visa for a trip lasting up to three months.

 - You can visit Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.